0w0Demonic/AquaHotkey/README.md

 }
 ```

-This works just fine, if you need only a few simple utility functions, but
-doing this manually is tedious, and requires quite a bit of knowledge about
-objects in AHK.

-In AquaHotkey, all of this is done declaratively using "extension classes"
-that each contain the properties and methods that should be added to the
-built-in classes.
+This approach works, but each methods requires lots of knowledge of AutoHotkey's prototype system, and boilerplate code for setup.

+This is where AquaHotkey comes into play.
+It replaces this pattern with declarative extension classes.

 ```ahk
 class ArrayUtils extends AquaHotkey {